randym/axlsx/rubima.md

 That has changed.
 There is a new gem, released in November of last year and still under active development that brings more to ruby and ruby on rails than was ever possible before for client reporting.

-The gem is axlsx (http://rubygems.org/gems/axlsx)
+The gem is caxlsx (http://rubygems.org/gems/caxlsx)

 Let's take a look at some of the things that it can do for you.